Random Number States

 Fetch the current randstate with current_randstate() in every function that wants to use it; don’t cache it globally or in a class.
 (Such caching would break set_random_seed).

-• Pari/gp – If you are calling code in a Pari/gp subprocess that uses random numbers, call set_seed_gp at the beginning of your function, like this:
+• Pari/gp – if you are calling code in a Pari/gp subprocess that uses random numbers, call set_seed_gp at the beginning of your function, like this:

 from sage.misc.randstate import current_randstate